MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 # Configure incremental refresh

+This article describes how to configure incremental refresh for **datasets**.
+To learn about configuring incremental refresh for dataflows, see [Incremental refresh in Premium features of dataflows](../transform-model/dataflows/dataflows-premium-features.md#incremental-refresh).

-This article describes how to define incremental refresh parameters, optionally convert parameter date/time data type to integer data type, apply filters, and define a policy that is applied when a manual or scheduled refresh operation is performed on the dataset in the service.
+Configuring incremental refresh includes defining refresh parameters,  applying filters, and defining a policy that is applied when a manual or scheduled refresh operation is performed on the dataset in the service.
 Before completing these steps, be sure to fully understand the functionality described in [Incremental refresh overview](service-incremental-refresh-overview.md).

+Examples in this article show configuring incremental refresh for a single fact table, FactInternetSales, importing data from the sample AdventureWorksDW database (Yeah, we know.
+It's an old, but popular sample dataset:).
+Incremental refresh policies can be defined for more than one table in the same dataset by using the same RangeStart and RangeEnd parameters.

 ## Define parameters

 In this task, you define RangeStart and RangeEnd parameters with default values.
-The default values apply only when filtering the data to be loaded into the model in Power BI Desktop.
+The default values apply only when filtering the data to be imported into the model in Power BI Desktop.
 The values you enter should encompass only a small portion of the most recent data.
-When published to the service, these values are overridden by the Incremental refresh policy you configure later.
+When published to the service, these values are overridden by the incremental refresh policy.

 1. In Power BI Desktop, click **Transform data** to open Power Query Editor.

 1. In Power Query Editor, click **Manage Parameters** > **New Parameter**.

-1. In **Manage Parameters** > **Name**, type **RangeStart**, in **Type**, select **Date/Time**, and then in **Current Value** enter a start date and time value, for example, 1/25/2014 12:00:00.
+1. In **Manage Parameters** > **Name**, type **RangeStart** (case sensitive), then in **Type**, select **Date/Time**, and then in **Current Value** enter a start date and time value, for example, 1/25/2014 12:00:00 AM.

     ![Define Range Start parameter in Manage Parameters dialog](media/service-incremental-refresh-configure/create-range-start.png)

 1. Create a second parameter named **RangeEnd**.
 In **Type**, select **Date/Time**, and then in **Current Value** enter an end date and time value.
-In this example, we specify 1/27/2014 12:00:00, which is the last transaction date and time in the data source fact table.
+In this example, we specify 1/27/2014 12:00:00 AM, which is the last transaction date and time in the data source  table.

     ![Define Range End parameter in Manage Parameters dialog](media/service-incremental-refresh-configure/create-range-end.png)